repeaterjs/repeater/docs/03_rationale.md

   .subscribe();
 ```

-While you can often create an equivalent observable for any repeater, there are differences which make repeaters much more convenient.
+While you can often create an equivalent observable for any repeater, there are differences which make repeaters more convenient.

-Firstly, repeaters support `async/await` and `for await…of` syntax, so we don’t need a library of “operators” like `takeWhile` to consume repeaters.
-In the example above, someone unfamiliar with `rxjs` might not immediately recognize what `takeWhile` does, whereas the same programmer would probably recognize what a `break` statement in a `for await…of` loop does.
+Firstly, repeaters support `async/await` and `for await…of` syntax, so we don’t need a library of “operators” like `takeWhile` to prematurely end iteration.
+In the example above, someone unfamiliar with `rxjs` might not immediately recognize what `takeWhile` does or why the return value of its callback is a boolean, whereas the same programmer would probably recognize what a `break` statement in a `for await…of` loop does.
 Using `for await…of` loops means we get to leverage what we already know about synchronous loops and control-flow operators to write cleaner, more intuitive code.
 Rather than using the `map` operator, we can assign a variable, rather than using the `filter` operator, we can use `if/else` statements, and rather than using the `reduce` operator, we can reassign or mutate a variable in an outer scope.
-I suspect that if observables ever [decided to support the async iterator protocol](https://github.com/ReactiveX/rxjs/issues/4002), the market for observable operators would collapse overnight.

 Secondly, despite the claims observable advocates make about how observables are “monadic” or that they are the “mathematical dual” of synchronous iterables, observables are ultimately callback-based APIs.
 The above example hides this detail by calling the `subscribe` method without arguments, but if we wanted to compose this observable with other code, we would have to make additional calls to `pipe` and `subscribe`, passing in additional callbacks.
-Being a callback-based API makes using observables with `async/await` and promises awkward, and while calls to `pipe` can be chained or combined using “higher-order observable operators,” the resulting code can be difficult to understand or split up into reasonably named functions.
+While calls to `pipe` can be chained or combined using “higher-order observable operators,” the resulting code can be difficult to understand or split up into reasonably named functions.